thomasgilgenast/hic3defdr/README.md

 ### Generating simulations

-To create an ES-based simulation of chromosome 19, we run
+To create an ES-based simulation over all chromosomes listed in `f.chroms`, we run

     >>> from fast3defdr import Fast3DeFDR
     >>>
     >>> f = Fast3DeFDR.load('output')
-    >>> f.simulate('ES', chrom='chr19')
+    >>> f.simulate('ES')

-We are simulating only chromosome 19 for illustrative purposes, but a simulation can be generated over all chromosomes by omitting the `chrom` kwarg.
+    creating directory sim

 This takes the mean of the real scaled data across the ES replicates and perturbs the loops specified in `f.loop_patterns['ES']` up or down at random to